-Octane Rating and Performance
+Petrol Ratings and Performance

 For example, petrol with the same ‘knocking’ characteristics as a mixture of 90% iso-octane and 10% heptane would have a RON of 90.
-Because some fuels are more knock-resistant than pure iso-octane, the definition has allows for octane ratings to go beyond 100.
+Because some fuels are more knock-resistant than pure iso-octane, the definition has allowed for petrol ratings to go beyond RON 100.

 Octane combustion: 2 C8H18 + 25 O2 → 16 CO2 + 18 H2O

 ‘Unleaded Petrol Only’ means RON 91 petrol will work fine, while ‘Premium Unleaded Only’ means RON 95 or higher.
 Using a RON 95 or 98 petrol in an engine designed for 91 is fine, but the opposite isn’t.
 Using RON 91 petrol in an engine designed for use with premium fuels is damaging in the long term.

 TEL combustion: (CH3CH2)4Pb + 13 O2 → 8 CO2 + 10 H2O + Pb

-Combustion of TEL releases lead in exhaust fumes, and is extremely toxic even at low levels.
-Lead is absorbed into the bloodstream and interferes with enzyme function, it is also able to cross the blood brain barrier to due having similar atomic properties as calcium.
+Combustion of TEL releases lead in exhaust fumes, a heavy metal that is extremely toxic even at low levels.
+Lead is absorbed into the bloodstream and interferes with enzyme function, it is also able to cross the blood-brain barrier due to having similar atomic properties as calcium.

 Running E10 means you will use ~3% more fuel than if you used RON 91 petrol, but obviously with better performance.
-Therefore if E10 is more than 3% cheaper than RON 91 where you are, it’s a good idea to start using it!
-The same goes with E20 (if it’s >6% cheaper than RON 91), which has shown to be safe to use in general engines with no long term detrimental effects3.
+Therefore if E10 at your gas station is >3% cheaper than RON 91, it’s a good idea to start using it!
+The same goes with E20 (if it’s >6% cheaper than RON 91).
+Ethanol mixtures have been shown to be safe for use in general engines with no long term detrimental effects3.

-Furthermore, carbon monoxide and unburned hydrocarbons emissions from combustion of unleaded petrol are reduced upon addition of ethanol – by about 46.5% and 24.3% respectively for CO and HC across all engine speeds4.
+Furthermore, carbon monoxide and unburned hydrocarbons emissions from the combustion of unleaded petrol are reduced upon addition of ethanol – by about 46.5% and 24.3% respectively for CO and HC across all engine speeds4.
 Go ethanol!

 - Rudolph, A. M. (2003).
-Rudolph’s pediatrics (pp. 904-906).
+Rudolph’s Pediatrics (pp. 904-906).
 Appleton & Lange.